plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 ### What are the restrictions with GPL?

 GPL license helps minimize the possibility that corporations can take advantage and profit from open source software without contributing back to the project and the open source.
-It basically says that as we open sourced our code so should you too so everyone can benefit from it.
+It basically says that as we open sourced our code so should you too and everyone can benefit from it.

 ### What's the issue with the GPL license?